 |I admit it!|

-Now, if you close the deal with a big six, you're going to get an advance on the books they know you will almost certainly sell, and that is nothing to sneeze at.
-It's usually thousands of dollars.
+Now, if you close the deal with a big five, you're going to get an advance on the books they know you will almost certainly sell, and that is nothing to sneeze at.
+It's usually thousands of dollars and it's not uncommon for that to be folded into an advance on your next book and for you to get around ten grand (even for a first time writer).
 It may take you years to make that kind of money through non-traditional means.

 And then of course there's the dinosaur erotica.

 |Sweet butt-licking Jesus do I wish I were making this up.|